Counsellors, Therapists and Professional Negligence: A Duty of Care?

 Friday 12 June 2015, 6.30pm-8.30pm, Cost £7.50 or free to members.
 This includes light refreshments.

-During the course of the evening Katherine discusses the development of the concept, which had important antecedents in the work of Freud and others, but was given a specific name and definition by Melanie Klein.
+During the course of the evening our speaker discusses the development of the concept, which had important antecedents in the work of Freud and others, but was given a specific name and definition by Melanie Klein.
 She goes on to consider the ways it has been modified in practice by therapists working in a wide variety of locations, and asks whether this unusually widespread interest in ‘projective identification’ suggests it is a universal aspect of human interaction and communication.
-Katherine Skaife is a clinical psychologist who works full-time in the NHS Secondary Care using an Integrated Approach.
+Our speaker is a clinical psychologist who works full-time in the NHS Secondary Care using an Integrated Approach.

 Three Words in Therapy